CaptainCrowbar/rs-graphics-core/docs/maths.md

 ## Algorithms

 Unless otherwise stated, these are defined for all primitive arithmetic types.
+Most of them do not statically check this, to allow them to be used with non-standard integer types.

 ```c++
 template <typename T> constexpr T const_abs(T x) noexcept;